NoelioPerez09/Recovery-MCMC/README.md

 Small scale chain Bed Topography output.
 Both realistically rough and considerably lower loss than SGS.

 ![Loss Function Graph](./figures/loss.svg)
 Loss graph of two large scale chains and eight small scale chains.
 Large scale chains ran for 7 million iterations and small scale chains ran for 100K iterations.
 Dotted red line shows BedMachine3's loss [4].
+Initial SGS loss was 2.632e6 and peak small scale chain output loss is 1.540e6 (trial_21 loss).
+BedMachine3 loss is 8.115e5; however, neither the large or small scale chains fully converge due to the enormous time required to accomplish this (at least 30M+ iterations).
+Additionally, changes in study region area and/or during data preparation could be made to reduce number of iterations needed for full convergence.

 # Installation